Sakura (Tsubasa: Reservoir Chronicle): Reception

 Sakura's relationship with Syaoran and the way in which she begins caring for him again even without her memories has often been described as one of the series' strongest points.
 Carlo Santos stated that the relationship even makes up for the issues in the anime, while Active Anime's Christopher Seaman found such a romantic relationship one of the most mature developments of the series.
 IGN's N.S.
 Davidson mentioned that the series would still be appealing to those who dislike romance, because of the "haunting" situation of these two characters.
 Megan Lavey called it a "pretty simple love story", but liked their personalities though.
+Sarahi Isuki Castella Olivera from Benemérita Universidad Autónoma de Puebla said the audience is tricked with the handling of protagonists as both Sakura and Syaoran turn out to be clones of two other characters.
+While the original Sakura does not appear until late into the series, the design she possesses is nearly identical to the clone, often confusing readers.
+However, their different upbringing and connections led them to have their own identity with the clones loving each other regardless of Sakura losing her memories.

 Sakura has been popular among readers of the series, placing second among all the characters in Tsubasa: Reservoir Chronicle in a popularity poll held by Weekly Shōnen Magazine in 2005 right behind the Syaoran clone.
 She took a lower spot in the following poll behind Fai and the Syaoran clone, but has maintained a high ranking in other related polls from the series.
 In the Animage's Anime Grand Prix poll from 2006, Sakura was voted as the fifth most popular female anime character, and the following year she was seventh.
 In the Animedia "2006 Animedia Character Awards", Sakura ranked highly in several of its categories.
 The most notable include second place in the categories "Most Beautiful / Loveliest Character Award" and "Most Heroic Character Award".